Linaro/lava/doc/v2/writing-multinode.rst

 build up complexity one step at a time.
 That's what the examples here will show.

-.. note:: when viewing MultiNode log files, the original YAML
-          submitted to start the job is available as the MultiNode Definition.
+.. note:: When viewing MultiNode log files, the original YAML submitted to start the job is available as the MultiNode Definition.
 The other definition is the parsed content which was sent to each node within the MultiNode job to create a separate log file and test job for each node.
 It is not likely to be useful to submit the definition of one node of a MultiNode job as a separate job.

+.. _writing_multinode_job_file:

 Writing a MultiNode job file
 ****************************

+The first example is the simplest Multinode test job - the same job runs on two devices of the same type, without using any of the synchronisation calls.

+.. comment: add download links once packaging is updated for this branch.

 .. _multinode_roles: